chrdebru/chrdebru.github.io/page-2-publications.md

 > Invited non peer-reviewed post-proceedings paper based on an ENDORSE 2023 abstract

 ## Posters and Demos
 1. Jakub Duchateau and **Christophe Debruyne**.
+OWL2Graffoo: Import Ontology in diagrams.net with Graffoo
+ > Accepted at ESWC2026 Posters and Demos

+1. Jakub Duchateau and **Christophe Debruyne**.
 GRAPE: A Guiding RML Authoring Projectional Editor in Action and User's First Impressions. [📄](/papers/2025-10-coopis.pdf)
 > Accepted at the Demo Track of CoopIS 2025-CoopIS-DT 2025 within the 31st International Conference on Cooperative Information Systems-CoopIS 2025